 Author: Joe Jackson

-Overall this is another strong installment in an excellent series.
+Overall this is yet another solid entry in a fantastic series.
 I rate this book Highly Recommended.